markjprice/web-dev-net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 3, 2025](https://github.com/markjprice/web-dev-net9/issues/11).

 In Step 2, I wrote, "(You will learn more about middleware later in this chapter.)"
 But during final drafts of the book, I moved this section from Chapter 8 to Chapter 2, so this note is no longer true.
 In the next edition, I will delete the note, and I will add a new section briefly introducing middleware and other terminology to Chapter 1.

+# Page 110 - Model binders in detail

+> Thanks to [Moisés Sirvente](https://github.com/es-moises) for raising [this issue on May 23, 2025](https://github.com/markjprice/web-dev-net9/issues/54).

+*Figure 3.2* should not show the `<input>` element containing the value `1` because that is added to the form later, and it should show the value `3` in the output for **Model.Thing.Id** because at this point, it is set from the query string: `?id=3`.

+# Page 110 - Passing a route parameter, Page 111 - Passing a form parameter

+> Thanks to [Moisés Sirvente](https://github.com/es-moises) for raising [this issue on May 23, 2025](https://github.com/markjprice/web-dev-net9/issues/55) and [this issue on May 23, 2025](https://github.com/markjprice/web-dev-net9/issues/56).

+In Step 3, I should have written "click **Model Binding**" not just "click **Binding**".

 # Page 117 - Displaying Northwind suppliers